 Are you buried in debt?
 Are your creditors threatening to sue you and garnish your wages?
 Are you facing foreclosure on your home?

-If you’re crumbling from unmanageable debt burdens, bankruptcy may be a tempting solution to eliminate your debt problems.
+If you’re crumbling from unmanageable debt burdens then bankruptcy may be a tempting solution to eliminate your debt problems.
 We are not lawyers and cannot give legal advice.
 If considering bankruptcy you should speak with an attorney.
-However, based upon public research we found bankruptcy is a drastic measure and should always be taken as a last resort.
+However, based upon public research we found bankruptcy is a drastic measure and is usually a last resort.

 Bankruptcy allows you to: